NEEDS A GOOD CLIMATE

 Since 2019, a travel guideline has obligated all Hays employees to consider the environment when planning a business trip.
 As a result, we were able to reduce the number of domestic flights considerably even before the start of the COVID-19 pandemic.

-Hays has been carbon neutral since the end of 2021.
 In order to achieve “Carbon Zero”, we compensate the amount of emissions that we cannot save.
-To achieve this, we are working with two renowned companies: While Ecometrica calculates and analyses all of our emissions and helps us with modelling our targets ClimatePartner checks our emission data and purchases internationally certified emission credits for climate protection projects for us.
+To achieve this, we are working with a renowned company: ClimatePartner calculates and analyses our emissions and supports us in target modelling.
+In addition, the company verifies our emissions data and acquires internationally certified carbon credits on climate protection projects for us.

 In the short and medium term, we have invested in a reforestation project in eastern Uruguay: The Guanare project encompasses 22,000 hectares of previously degraded agricultural areas to be regenerated to forest – with the aim of storing about seven million tons of CO2 over the course of the project and to annually absorb almost 130,000 tons of CO2.
 The project has been independently reviewed and supports five of the United Nations goals for sustainable development (UN SDGs).
 In the long term, we will focus on innovative investments in carbon sequestration to physically remove CO2 from the atmosphere.